scottdaniel/MTG-Arena-Tool/TROUBLESHOOTING.md

 ### "No log file found" error or "Output log contains no user data"

-Close MTG Arena (MTGA) and MTG Arena tool, then start MTG Arena.
-Once MTG Arena is loaded run MTG Arena Tool again.
+Close MTG Arena (MTGA) and Mtgatool, then start MTGA.
+Once MTGA is loaded run Mtgatool again.
+>>>>>>> master

-If that does not work, go to `%APPDATA%/mtg-arena-tool/` and delete `settings.json`, then load MTG Arena Tool again.
+If that does not work, go to `%APPDATA%/mtg-arena-tool/` and delete `settings.json`, then load Mtgatool again.
 You might be asked to point at the path of the output log again.

 ### Screen does not respond to mouse events (overlay covers)